Volkswagen Atlas Seat Attachment Failure Lawsuit

 This is not the only issue that has been raised over the safety of the VW Atlas.
 The 2018 Atlas model has been subject to numerous recalls including a manufacturing defect which may allow fuel tanks to leak.
 The second-row seats have also been subject to additional concerns including a failure to delineate restrictions for child restraint size and seat belts.

-If you own a 2018-2021 VW Atlas SUV or were injured by seat latch failure in one of these vehicles, you should seek legal advice.
+If you own a 2018-2021 VW Atlas SUV or were injured by seat latch failure in one of these vehicles, you may be eligible for compensation.